SquareGPS/navixy-api/docs/backend-api/resources/commons/report/report_tracker.md

 #### errors

-*   204 - Entity not found (if report with the specified id not found).
+* 204 - Entity not found - if report with the specified id not found.
-*   229 - Requested data is not ready yet (if report exists, but its generation is still in progress).
+* 229 - Requested data is not ready yet - if report exists, but its generation is still in progress.

 ### generate